Umgi: ESG investments

 umgi supports the development of a circular and green economy in its markets and invests in ESG-related projects.

-The company established one of Ukraine’s largest recycling enterprises, Recycling Solutions, which manages by-products from thermal power generation and metallurgical processes.
+The company established one of Ukraine's largest recycling enterprises, Recycling Solutions, which manages by-products from thermal power generation and metallurgical processes.
 Another key portfolio company, REGEN, specializes in converting industrial gases into electric and thermal energy.
 It develops cogeneration projects that utilize mine methane, coke oven gas, blast furnace gas, converter gas, associated petroleum gas, and landfill gas, contributing to more sustainable and efficient energy use.

-umgi also invested in the development of Feednova, one of Ukraine’s leading processors and producers of animal proteins.
+umgi also invested in the development of Feednova, one of Ukraine's processors and producers of animal proteins.
 The company manufactures high-protein feed additives from animal by-products and is the first facility in Ukraine to collaborate with external raw material suppliers, including agricultural enterprises.

 Arnox processes and distributes rare and technical gases, including argon, nitrogen, oxygen, xenon, krypton, and neon.

 Ukrainian Mineral Fertilizers specializes in the production of granular ammonium sulfate, a by-product of the coke-chemical industry.

-umgi’s portfolio companies follow ESG principles.
+umgi's portfolio companies follow ESG principles.
 Its investments target public utilities, social infrastructure development, healthcare support, preschool and educational facilities, and the implementation of environmental and educational projects.